hmontero1205/Qpp/README.md

   - Follow up on queue entries with your own advice
   - Solve other people's problems if you know the answer
   - Save other people time, too!
+- Zoom integration
+  - Meeting embedded directly onto OH page

 Future Features
 ---------------
-- Zoom integration!
-Instead of only offering a Zoom link on a page, embed a Zoom meeting directly onto the OH page.
-This will make for a one-tab experience for OH.
 - Add support for markdown in the chat
-- Advanced OH management: recurring meetings
+- Create Zoom meetings directly on Q++

 Walkthrough
 -----------